-Third, two DHHS agencies are fully funded in other appropriations bills, and four L-HHS-ED programs were partially funded in FY2002 by bills other than L-HHS-ED.
+Third, two HHS agencies are fully funded in other appropriations bills, and four L-HHS-ED programs were partially funded in FY2002 by bills other than L-HHS-ED.
 FY2002 appropriations from other, non-L-HHS-ED sources are shown for each of these agencies and programs.

-- The DHHS Food and Drug Administration is funded by the Agriculture Appropriations (\$1.4 billion in FY2002). - The DHHS Indian Health Service is funded by the Interior Appropriations (\$2.8 billion). - The Corporation for National and Community Service (CNCS) which is funded under related agencies is funded by L-HHS-ED for programs authorized under the Domestic Volunteer Service Act of 1973 (\$328 million); it also receives funds from the Veterans Affairs and Housing and Urban Development (VA-HUD) Appropriations for AmeriCorps and other programs authorized by the National Community Service Act (\$407 million).
+- The HHS Food and Drug Administration is funded by the Agriculture Appropriations (\$1.4 billion in FY2002). - The HHS Indian Health Service is funded by the Interior Appropriations (\$2.8 billion). - The Corporation for National and Community Service (CNCS) which is funded under related agencies is funded by L-HHS-ED for programs authorized under the Domestic Volunteer Service Act of 1973 (\$328 million); it also received funds from the FY2002 Veterans Affairs and Housing and Urban Development (VA-HUD) Appropriations for AmeriCorps and other programs authorized by the National Community Service Act (\$407 million).

-3 The Social Security Administration (SSA) was separated from DHHS and established as an independent federal agency on March 31, 1995.
-Within the L-HHS-ED bill, however, the SSA merely was transferred from DHHS to "related agency" status.
+3 The Social Security Administration (SSA) was separated from HHS and established as an independent federal agency on March 31, 1995.
+Within the L-HHS-ED bill, however, the SSA merely was transferred from HHS to "related agency" status.
 The operation of the Social Security trust funds is considered off-budget.
 Of the estimated \$1,058.2 billion total for L-HHS-ED departments and agencies in FY2002, the SSA accounted for \$473.5 billion, or 44.7% of the total.
 As shown in Table B.1, the SSA amount represents \$44.7 billion for designated on-budget activities and \$428.8 billion for off-budget activities.

-- The Institute of Museum and Library Services (IMLS) is funded under L-HHS-ED for the Library Services and Technology Act programs of the Office of Library Services (\$198 million); it receives additional funds under the FY2002 Interior Appropriations for the Office of Museum Services (\$27 million).
-However, for FY2003, all IMLS activities will be funded in the L-HHS-ED bill. - The Centers for Disease Control and Prevention (CDC) is primarily funded under L-HHS-ED (\$4.3 billion); it also receives funds under the FY2002 VA-HUD Appropriations for the Agency for Toxic Substances and Disease Registry (ATSDR) (\$78 million). - The National Institutes of Health (NIH) is primarily funded under L-HHS-ED (\$23.5 billion); it receives additional funds under VA-HUD Appropriations for certain environmental health sciences activities (\$81 million).
+- The Institute of Museum and Library Services (IMLS) is funded under L-HHS-ED for the Library Services and Technology Act programs of the Office of Library Services (\$198 million in FY2002); it received additional funds under the FY2002 Interior Appropriations for the Office of Museum Services (\$27 million).
+However, for FY2003, all IMLS activities will be funded in the L-HHS-ED bill. - The Centers for Disease Control and Prevention (CDC) is primarily funded under L-HHS-ED (\$4.3 billion in FY2002); it also received funds under the FY2002 VA-HUD Appropriations for the Agency for Toxic Substances and Disease Registry (ATSDR) (\$78 million). - The National Institutes of Health (NIH) is primarily funded under L-HHS-ED (\$23.5 billion in FY2002); it received additional funds under FY2002 VA-HUD Appropriations for certain environmental health sciences activities (\$81 million).